 Salary Deferrals.
 You do not need to satisfy any additional allocation conditions to make Salary Deferrals under the Plan.
 If you satisfy the eligibility conditions described above, you will be eligible to make Salary Deferrals, regardless of how many hours you work during the year or whether you terminate employment during the year.
+However, you may not continue to make Salary Deferrals after you terminate employment.

 Matching Contributions.
-You will be entitled to share in any matching contributions we make to the Plan only if you satisfy the following allocation conditions.
-Thus, even if you satisfy the eligibility conditions described above, you will not receive any matching contributions if you do not satisfy the following allocation conditions.
+You will be entitled to share in any Matching Contributions we make to the Plan only if you satisfy the following allocation conditions.
+Thus, even if you satisfy the eligibility conditions described above, you will not receive any Matching Contributions if you do not satisfy the following allocation conditions.

 • Special rules.
-The following special rules apply for determining the allocation conditions applicable to matching contributions: There are no allocation conditions for the regular Matching Contributions.
-An employee must be employed with the employer on the last day of the plan year in order to receive a True -Up Matching Contribution.
+The following special rules apply for determining the allocation conditions applicable to Matching Contributions: There are no allocation conditions for Regular Matching Contributions.
+An

+Employee must be employed with the Employer on the last day of the Plan Year in order to receive True Up Matching Contributions.

 Employer Contributions.
-You will be entitled to share in any employer contributions we make to the Plan only if you satisfy the following allocation conditions.
-Thus, even if you satisfy the eligibility conditions described above, you will not receive any employer contributions if you do not satisfy the following allocation conditions.
+You will be entitled to share in any Employer Contributions we make to the Plan only if you satisfy the following allocation conditions.
+Thus, even if you satisfy the eligibility conditions described above, you will not receive any Employer Contributions if you do not satisfy the following allocation conditions.

-- You must be employed on the last day of the Plan Year to receive an employer contribution for such Plan Year AND - > You must complete at least 1,000 hours of service during the Plan Year.
+- You must be employed on the last day of the Plan Year to receive an Employer Contribution for such Plan Year AND - You must work at least 1,000 hours during the Plan Year.

-If you are not employed on the last day of the Plan Year or if you do not work at least 1,000 hours during the Plan Year, you will not be entitled to an employer contribution, even if you have satisfied all other conditions for receiving the employer contribution.
+If you are not employed on the last day of the Plan Year or if you do not work at least 1,000 hours during the Plan Year, you will not be entitled to an Employer Contribution, even if you have satisfied all other conditions for receiving the Employer Contribution.